joelek/nexus/readme.md

 Host filtering may be specified using the `--host=<string>` argument where single asterisk labels are treated as wildcards.

-It is important to understand that serveit will stop accepting requests to `localhost` when host filtering is used.
-Local DNS needs be modified to direct the desired host to the local machine in order to access a locally running server.
+It is important to understand that serveit will stop accepting requests directed to `localhost` and through IPs when host filtering is used unless the hosts are explicitly allowed.
+Local DNS can be modified to direct the desired host to the local machine in order to access a locally running server.
+This is the recommended solution for use in conjunction with transport layer security during development.

 ## Sponsorship